Guides

 Case Example: A Fitness Brand

-A health and fitness brand might create 5-minute workout vlogs and embed them within blog posts titled "5-Minute Morning Routines."
-The blog captures search traffic; the video keeps users engaged longer, lowering bounce rates and boosting session times.
+A health and fitness brand might create quick five-minute workout vlogs and embed them in blog posts titled “5-Minute Morning Routines.”
+The blog captures search traffic, while the video keeps users engaged longer, which reduces bounce rates and boosts session duration.

 Blog vs Vlog: SEO Performance Comparison